-FINDINGS From 2012 to 2019, we find that the size of newly issued commercial mortgages by life insurers in the U.S. grew from \$37 billion to \$56 billion (by 51%).
+- From 2012 to 2019, we find that the size of newly issued commercial mortgages by life insurers in the U.S. grew from \$37 billion to \$56 billion (by 51%).
 This growth exceeded that of total assets, which grew by 28% during the period.
-The average loan value is \$9 million, and the average loan-to-property value ratio is 58%.
+The average loan value is \$9 million, and the average loan-to-(property) value ratio is 58%.
 Many commercial mortgages are issued for properties in coastal areas.
-Yet, few properties are located in low-lying coastal areas.
-Over time, we find an increasing share of multi-family buildings within new mortgages from 20% to 41% and a decreasing share of retail buildings from 34% to 13%.
-The share of office buildings has also decreased from 28% to 22% but not as significantly as retail buildings.
-We find heterogeneity across life insurers in terms of the average loan size, the loan origination frequency, as well as loan locations.
+Yet, few properties are located in low-lying coastal areas. - Over time, we find an increasing share of multifamily buildings within new mortgages from 20% to 41% and a decreasing share of retail buildings from 34% to 13%.
+The share of office buildings has also decreased from 28% to 22%, but not as significantly as retail buildings.

+- We find heterogeneity across life insurers in terms of the average loan size, the loan origination frequency, as well as loan locations.
 In terms of locations, life insurers tend to originate loans in metropolitan areas, many of which are on the coast.
-Some life insurers focus on specific geographical areas that happen to be exposed to high levels of SLR or flood risks (e.g., Florida), while some diversify across metropolitan areas (coastal or noncoastal) in the U.S. Descriptively, we find no significant drop in life insurers' exposure to SLR risk or flood risk after the regulatory reforms.
+Some life insurers focus on specific geographical areas that happen to be exposed to high levels of SLR or flood risks (i.e., Florida), while some diversify across metropolitan areas (coastal or noncoastal) in the U.S. - Descriptively, we find no significant drop in life insurers' exposure to SLR risk or flood risk after the regulatory reforms.
+For a more rigorous examination of whether life insurers changed their underwriting standards due to the reforms, regulators and researchers would need data on the granular street-level addresses of the commercial properties and financial characteristics of the properties.